 The chemotherapy went well, and we also held group prayer meetings for Aslam, and soon his health was much improved.
-Doctors were not able to detect any cancer remaining and he was able to get own with much of his life as normal, but at reduced capacity.
-Aslam often joked with me that his love of our city’s rich food favorites were what caused his cancer in the first place, but despite this love he did an excellent job of holding himself to a vegetarian diet.
+Doctors were not able to detect any cancer remaining and he was able to get on with much of his life as normal, but at reduced capacity.
+Aslam often joked that his love of our city’s rich food were what caused his cancer in the first place, but despite this love he did an excellent job of holding himself to a vegetarian diet.

 In January a routine checkup revealed that the cancer had returned.
-More chemotherapy and radiotherapy were scheduled, but even before they could begin, his health started to decline and eating became extremely difficult.
+More chemotherapy and radiotherapy were scheduled, but even before they could begin, his health started to decline and eating became difficult.
 Doctors decided that another surgery would be necessary, and with it would come even more profound changes in Aslam’s daily life.
 He shared the news with me in his usual style, with a brevity of words and calmness that still betrayed deep emotion.
 Though not as obviously apparent on his face as before, he was again taking it very hard.

 During lockdown (especially the first few weeks) travel was extremely restricted, and we were also afraid of exposing Aslam or his elderly mother in their vulnerable states, so we were not able to visit him.
 We got word that radiotherapy was continuing, and eventually the side effects began multiplying, and in April Aslam had to be admitted into the hospital again.
 Within the hospital his condition was touch-and-go for a while.
 After blood transfusions he got better and was able to return home, but in May he had to be admitted again.